Our Services

 People with diabetes or prediabetes often experience nerve-related symptoms when blood sugar levels stay elevated over time.
 This condition is known as diabetic neuropathy.

-If you're experiencing persistent tingling and suspect it could be diabetes-related, use Ubie's free AI-powered high blood sugar (hyperglycemia) symptom checker to quickly assess your symptoms and determine if you should consult a healthcare provider.
+If you're experiencing persistent tingling and suspect it could be diabetes-related, take Ubie's free AI symptom checker to get personalized insights about your symptoms in just 3 minutes and determine your next steps.

 Carpal tunnel syndrome happens when the median nerve, which runs from your forearm into your palm, gets pressed or squeezed at the wrist.
 Unlike diabetic neuropathy, CTS usually affects only certain fingers and can be linked to repetitive hand movements.